ritoban23/crypto-protocol-auditor/KB_EVALUATION.md

 ## Quick Summary

-The Crypto Protocol Auditor knowledge base has been comprehensively evaluated and is production-ready.
+The Crypto Protocol Auditor knowledge base has been comprehensively evaluated.
 Advanced metrics demonstrate excellent ranking quality and search effectiveness.

+> **Note:** These metrics are based on sample test data provided to MindsDB during evaluation.
+Results reflect KB quality with the sample dataset used.
+Production performance may vary based on actual query patterns and document content.

 ### Key Metrics